Clinical Evidence

 Making Better Choices

-The FreeStyle Libre portfolio helps patients with T2D make better choices
+The FreeStyle Libre portfolio helps patients with T1D and T2D make better choices

-Real World data showed that 95% of patients with T1D and T2D using the FreeStyle Libre system:
+Real World data showed that 95% of patients with T1D and T2D using the FreeStyle Libre system have a better understanding of their glucose fluctuations.5

 Lifestyle modifications can help lower HbA1c

-Patients with T2D who make lifestyle changes, such as diet and physical activity, see improved glucose control.8
+Patients with T2D who make lifestyle changes, such as diet and physical activity, see improved glucose control.6

-Children and teenagers can successfully improve their glycaemic control with the FreeStyle Libre 2 system
+Children and teenagers can successfully improve their glycaemic control with the FreeStyle Libre portfolio

-90% of children and teenagers agreed that the FreeStyle Libre system did not get in the way of daily activities9
+of children and teenagers agreed that the FreeStyle Libre system did not get in the way of daily activities7

 Additional Resources